Inheritance Property Distribution in Ghana

 Criminal Offences Under PNDCLaw 111

-The following criminal offences are punishable by fine, imprisonment or both.
+Violating the provisions of PNDCLaw 111 is a serious matter.
+The following acts are strict criminal offences punishable by a fine, imprisonment, or both.

-Intermeddling
+1. Intermeddling

-It is a criminal offence to handle or deal with the property of a deceased person without first obtaining Letters of Administration (where there is no Will) or Probate (where there is a Will).
+Handling property without Court Authority: It is a crime to handle, deal with, or distribute the property of a deceased person without first obtaining Letters of Administration or Probate.

-It is also a criminal offence to interfere with the right of the spouse and/or children or any beneficiary to enjoy the benefits of the property that has been lawfully vested in them or granted to them by law.
+Interfering with Beneficiaries: It is also a criminal offence to interfere with the right of the spouse, children, or any lawful beneficiary from enjoying the benefits of the property granted to them by law.

-It is a criminal offence to eject a surviving spouse and/or child from their matrimonial home in which they lived with the deceased during their lifetime.
-A few reasonable exceptions are allowed.
+It is a criminal offence to eject a surviving spouse and/or child from their matrimonial home (the house they lived in with the deceased during their lifetime) before the estate is legally distributed.
+No one has the right to eject a spouse and/or child from the matrimonial home before the distribution of the estate

 152 responses